 - When serving, add chopped cilantro to the top of your salsa as a garnish.
 For beauty!

 For long term storage of your salsa, I highly recommend pressure sealing your jars once they are full.
 To do this, fill a pot with water and bring it to a low boil.
-Set your filled jars, with the lids facing upwards, in the boiling water for about five minutes, or until the tabs snap down.
+Set your "sterilized" filled jars with the lids facing upwards in the boiling water for about five minutes, or until the tabs snap down.
 You should hear a light "click" once they are sealed, and your salsa will last much longer in the refrigerator.

 This recipe is definitely my all-time favorite salsa recipe, you and your house guests will love the unique flavor of this one of a kind hand-made salsa.
 I hope you've enjoyed reading my recipe as much as I have enjoyed writing it for you.
 Please let me know if you have any further questions.
 I'd also love to hear about how you liked it and any feedback you may have.
 Thank you, and as always, good luck on your culinary adventures.